 One of the best examples of chemotypes is Thyme Thymus vulgaris.
 It’s important to know what chemotype you’re working with.
 Let’s look at Thyme.
 Here are a few of the variations of Thyme:

-Buy your essential oils from a company who properly labels their oils with latin names and chemotypes (if applicable), does thorough testing and can provide a GC/MS report to ensure you know exactly what constituents are present and what therapeutic properties you will be getting in your final product.
+Buy your essential oils from a company that properly labels their oils with Latin names and chemotypes (if applicable), does thorough testing, and can provide a GC/MS report to ensure you know exactly what constituents are present and what therapeutic properties you will be getting in your final product.
 It pays to know your Latin names & chemotypes!
 Knowing which therapeutic properties you’re getting allows you to customize your oil choices to the issue you would like to address.
 Taking the time to learn the Latin names and chemotype (if applicable) can help you avoid confusion when choosing oils.

 Finding great resources is another way to expand your knowledge of essential oils.
 Great books include: “The Healing Intelligence of Essential Oils,” “Advanced Aromatherapy,” The Essential Oil Handbook,” and “Essential Oil Safety.”